contributte/latte/.docs/README.md

     v: 2.12
 ```

-In debug mode you can use `generated` property to generate rev/build/v for each container compilation.
+Or you can use property `generated`.
+It generates rev/build/v for each container compilation, so each time in debug mode and once in production mode.
+Very useful.

 ```yaml
 version: